dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 Code project, struggled with `foldl` syntax again, and once it compiled it worked first time run in the blink of an eye.

+### Day 14: Docking Data ###

+This was a struggle, mainly because I was trying to doo it while in a business meeting (on Google Meet) and distractions caused steupid errors.
+For example, in Part 1 I neglected to clear the hash table after the unit test so it had crap in it when I ran the input for score.
+The I got stuck because I took the 36-bit memory too literally, and produced an answer mod 2^36 when in fact AoC was expecting a true sum.
+Yuck.
+Part two was a small head scratcher, but easy enough once I got out of that meeting with a recursive counting function.
+Fortunately I already knew the x&(x-1) hack to clear the lowest set bit.

 ---

 ## Stats